Fonterra challenged in China's fast-growing milk powder market

 “WARM WELCOME”

-Abbott Laboratories (ABT.N) and Mead Johnson Nutrition Co MJN.N of the United States, Danone SA (DANO.PA) of France and Switzerland’s Nestle SA NESN.VX are among the major sellers of infant milk formula in China.
+Abbott Laboratories and Mead Johnson Nutrition Co of the United States, Danone SA of France and Switzerland’s Nestle SA are among the major sellers of infant milk formula in China.

 They buy base milk powder from Fonterra to process into infant milk formula for sale in China’s $12.4 billion market, the world’s biggest.
 Earlier this year, Fonterra began selling its own infant milk formula brand in China on a pilot basis.